Gemma-Analytics/gemma-dbt-utils/README.md

 ## Models

-These models are deactivated by default, but can be activatd and configured using variables in your `dbt_project.yml` file.
+These models are deactivated by default, but can be activated and configured using variables in your `dbt_project.yml` file.

 ### FX aka Exchange Rates